25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

 _Definition:_ Contiguous area of memory consisting of equal-size elements.
 An array variable will store the address of the first element of that array (it acts like a pointer).

+Array is a data structure consisting of a collection of elements, each element is stored contiguously (right next to each other) in memory.

+- They are used when the size of elements is already known, as adding new element requires a free memory next to the last element, else the whole array needs to be moved to a new memory location with enough space.
+If there is no space to accommodate the whole array, it may cause memory issues.

+- As the memory location of each element can be determined easily, it is very fast in getting an element from anywhere in the array.

+- All elements in the array should be the same type (all integers or all doubles or all strings and so on).

 _Example:_ Declaring and initializing an array

 ```c